 Please Note: The purpose of this spreadsheet is to show you how a Balanced Scorecard works in practice.
 You can use it freely in your organisation but it is not built for operational use.
 It is an educational tool that should lead to using a dedicated balanced scorecard software system.

 If you really want your company to grow then you have to be sure your Strategy is aligned with your business processes and operations.
 Too many companies fall into the trap of measuring results after the event, that is, measuring things that they cannot influence.
 They also only measure financial results, which in itself is a good thing to do, but not by itself.
 Finally, they don’t ‘balance’ their measures across the whole business.
 The Balanced Scorecard forces you to think about measurement in a different way.
 It does three things well:

 1. It looks at metrics across Financial, Customer, Internal Process and Learning & Growth perspectives and balances the scores

 2. It forces you to look at your Strategy first and only then look at metrics, those metrics that will influence and support your strategy

 3. It causes you to think about metrics you can influence, the leading metrics (if you do this, it will result in that)

 Where to Start?

 For now, start small, define no more than three strategic objectives, for each of the strategic objectives define no more than three metrics.
 These will become your Key Performance Indicators.
 What is a Key Performance Indicator?
-The clue is in the title, Key performance indicator, be sure to think hard about the quality of your metrics.
-Of the three metrics, make sure at least one is a leading metric, something you can change in-flight, and will make a difference.
-For more on lead and lag metrics you will find an Intrafocus guide in the Documents section of this website.
+The clue is in the title: Key.
+Be sure to think hard about the quality of your metrics.
+Of the three metrics, make sure at least one is a leading metric, something you can change in-flight and will make a difference.
+For more on lead and lag metrics, you will find an Intrafocus guide in the Documents section of this website.